Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Simplified User Preference Modeling

 Figure~\ref{fig:timeDecisionContext} shows an example scenario where the three users $u_1$, $u_2$, and $u_3$ purchased the same phone at different time points, $t_1$, $t_2$, and $t_3$ respectively.
 We may further consider that $t_1$ is the first day when this phone was released, and $t_3$ is among the last few days when this phone was to be discontinued, and $t_2$ is the middle time in between.
 We may also consider that an upgraded version of this phone has been released in between $t_2$ and $t_3$.
 In this scenario, the three decision makings could be very different, because the alternative phone models to choose from at the three time points $t_1$, $t_2$, and $t_3$ will be very different, as well as the popularity of the alternative models at these time points.
 The same applies to other products that have relatively a short life span on sales (from release to discontinued dates).
 In short, even if two users interact with the same item, if the two interactions occur at very different time points, the contexts for the two decision makings could be very different.
 The context here is reflected by the candidate items and their properties (\eg their popularity ranking) at the ``decision making'' time.

+The context here could be just one of many factors that may affect user decision making.
+Modeling decision making or user preference from user behavior (\eg user-item interactions) is a complex issue.
+We refer readers to~\cite{Jameson2022humanfactor} for a comprehensive discussion of human decision making for recommender system.
+Furthermore, \citet{WhatUsersWant22EC} also examine the inconsistency between user behavior and user true preference, and state that the inconsistency could be a reason for poor recommendations because the platforms are not optimizing for user happiness.
+Specifically, the authors formalize two decision-making agents for a user to model the inconsistencies of user behavior.
+Once decision making is ``impulsive and myopic'' (\eg enjoy watching shot-form videos for now) while the other decision is ``forward-looking and thoughtful'' (\eg shall not spend too much time watching videos).

-Note that, there are two kinds of context changes, at user side and at system side, respectively.
-The context changes in our discussion refer to the context changes at the system side, more specifically, the changes that can be fully observed in an offline dataset.\footnote{We do not consider context change at user side (\eg job change or relocation to a different place), or changes that cannot be observed in a dataset like promotion campaign.} For example, new items are released from time to time, and outdated items are no longer receiving more interactions from any users after some time.
-Along time, different items accumulate different number of interactions at different time points.
+In our discussion, we solely focus on the context changes at the system side, more specifically, the changes that can be fully observed in an offline dataset.\footnote{We do not consider context change at user side (\eg job change or relocation to a different place), or changes that cannot be observed in a dataset like a promotion campaign by a brand or seller.} For example, new items are released from time to time, and outdated items are no longer receiving more interactions from any user after some time.
+Other than availability and unavailability of items, different items accumulate different number of interactions at different time points.